forrestjgq/lsp/thread/pwpt/pthread1.md

 ### 1.2.1 Asynchronous

-Asynchronous means that things happen independently (concurrently) unless there's some enforced dependency.
+*Asynchronous* means that things happen independently (concurrently) unless there's some enforced dependency.
 Life is asynchronous.
 The dependencies are supplied by nature, and events that are not dependent on one another can occur simultaneously.
 A programmer cannot row without the oars, or bail effectively without the bucket-but a programmer with oars can row while another programmer with a bucket bails.
 Traditional computer programming, on the other hand, causes all events to occur in series unless the programmer takes "extraordinary measures" to allow them to happen concurrently.

 The greatest complication of "asynchrony" has been that there's little advantage to being asynchronous unless you can have more than one activity going at a time.
 If you can start an asynchronous operation, but then you can do nothing but wait for it, you're not getting much benefit from the asynchrony.

 ### 1.2.2 Concurrency

-Concurrency, which an English dictionary will tell you refers to things happening at the same time, is used to refer to things that appear to happen at the same time, but which may occur serially.
-Concurrency describes the behavior of threads or processes on a uniprocessor system.
-The definition of concurrent execution in POSIX requires that "functions that suspend the execution of the calling thread shall not cause the execution of other threads to be indefinitely suspended."
+*Concurrency*, which an English dictionary will tell you refers to things happening at the same time, is used to refer to things that appear to happen at the same time, but which may occur serially.
+Concurrency describes the behavior of threads or processes on expect to be able to issue a command while they're thinking about it, even before the program has finished with the last one.
+And when a windowing interface provides separate windows, don't you intuitively *expect* those windows to act asynchronously?

-Concurrent operations may be arbitrarily interleaved so that they make progress independently (one need not be completed before another begins), but concurrency does not imply that the operations proceed simultaneously.
-Nevertheless, concurrency allows applications to take advantage of asynchronous capabilities, and "do work" while independent operations are proceeding.

-Most programs have asynchronous aspects that may not be immediately obvious.
-Users, for example, prefer asynchronous interfaces.
-They *expect* to be able to issue a command while they're thinking about it, even before the program has finished with the last one.
-And when a windowing interface provides separate windows, don't you intuitively expect those windows to act asynchronously?
 Nobody likes a "busy" cursor.
 Pthreads provides you with both concurrency and asynchrony, and the combination is exactly what you need to easily write responsive and efficient programs.
 Your program can "wait in parallel" for slow I/O devices, and automatically take advantage of multiprocessor systems to compute in parallel.

 ### 1.2.3 Uniprocessor and multiprocessor